 Exchanging business cards is normally restricted to senior business figures and it is advisable to have, in Farsi, a translation of details on the alternate side.
 Appointments should be made and punctuality is expected for business meetings, but visitors may be kept waiting by local businesspersons or government officials.
 Dress is formal and conservative and though Iranians do not wear ties, it is not negative for foreigners to do so.
 Women should dress modestly and cover their hair.

 The international dialling code for Iran is +98.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
-Internet cafés are found in major cities and public telephones accept coins and/or telephone cards.
 Although roaming is compatible with some international mobile service providers, it is far cheaper to buy a SIM card in Iran for the period of your stay.

 Duty free allowances for visitors to Iran include 200 cigarettes (or the equivalent in tobacco products) and a reasonable amount of perfume/cologne for personal use.
 Alcohol is prohibited.
 All cameras and currency should be declared upon arrival.
 Medication should be in its original packaging with a signed letter from your doctor explaning your condition and the need for said medication.